Sujay-The-Algorithimist/scrapping_TopmovieName_Beautifulsoup/README.md

 # 🎬 IMDb Top 25 Movie Scraper

-A simple Python script that scrapes IMDb's Top 25 movie titles using requests and BeautifulSoup.
+A simple Python script that scrapes IMDb's Top 25 movie titles using requests and BeautifulSoup .

 ## 🚀 Features
 - Extracts all 25 movie names